angular-es/AngularComunities/aio-x/content/start/index.md

 To continue exploring Angular and developing this application:

 * Continue to [In-app navigation](start/start-routing "Getting started: In-app navigation") to create a product details page.
-* Skip ahead to [Deployment](start/start-deployment "Getting started: Deployment") to move to local development, or deploy your app to Firebase or your own server.
+* Skip ahead to [Deployment](start/start-deployment "Getting started: Deployment") to move to local development, or deploy your application to Firebase or your own server.